RiverNorth Opportunistic Municipal Income Fund, Inc. (NYSE:RMI) Declares $0.10 Monthly Dividend

-RiverNorth Opportunistic Municipal Income Fund, Inc. (NYSE:RMI – Get Free Report) declared a monthly dividend on Thursday, October 3rd, Wall Street Journal reports.
-Shareholders of record on Friday, November 15th will be paid a dividend of 0.0965 per share on Friday, November 29th.
+RiverNorth Opportunistic Municipal Income Fund, Inc. (NYSE:RMI – Get Free Report) declared a monthly dividend on Tuesday, October 1st, NASDAQ reports.
+Shareholders of record on Tuesday, October 15th will be paid a dividend of 0.0965 per share on Thursday, October 31st.
 This represents a $1.16 dividend on an annualized basis and a yield of 7.06%.
-The ex-dividend date of this dividend is Friday, November 15th.
+The ex-dividend date is Tuesday, October 15th.

 RiverNorth Opportunistic Municipal Income Fund Stock Performance